Running is a fantastic cardiovascular exercise.

 - Take your left leg and stretch it fully behind you

 - Exhale and bend down to the ground.
-Make sure you’re resting your torso on your leg and head on the floor.
+Make sure you’re resting your torso on your leg and rest your head on the floor.

-This area is another major muscle group you would need to stretch regularly to release running stress, improve mobility in the lower body, and prevent the pains and aches of the lower back—this is especially true since running is high impact.
+This is another major muscle group you need to stretch regularly to release running stress, improve mobility in the lower body, and prevent aches and pains.

 7. The Lower Back Knee Crossover Stretch

-- Lie on your back with legs extended and back straight.
+- Lie on your back with your legs extended and your back straight.

-- While keeping your left shoulder on the floor, grab the outside of your knee with your left hand and guide it across your body and towards the ground on your left side.
+- Keeping your left shoulder on the floor, grab the outside of your knee with your left hand and guide it across your body and towards the ground on your left side.

-- Try to get your knee closer to the ground while keeping both shoulders in contact with the floor.
+- Try to move your knee closer to the ground while keeping both shoulders in contact with the floor.

-- Go back to starting position and perform the stretch on the other side.
+- Go back to starting position and repeat the same stretch on the other side.

-You could end this runners’ stretch routine by Shavasana.
-Just lay there on your back arms and legs spread at about 45 degrees and breathe deeply.
-It’s good for ya!
+You can end this runners’ stretch routine by doing Shavasana.
+Lay there on your back, with your arms and legs spread at about 45 degrees and breathe deeply.
+It’s good for you!

+I’d love to hear from you!
 Please leave your comments and questions below.
-Looking forward to hear from you.

 Photo Credit: Jeremy Hall Via Flickr